juji-io/docs/docs/chat.md

 `lastName` | No
 `email` | No

 Only first name is required, so that the bot can address the user.
+Data in JSON format is also supported.

 For example, using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) of a Web browser, you may create a request like this:
 ```javascript